hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/274_039_alasinga.md

 DEAR ALASINGA,

-This morning I received your last letter and that first volume of the Bhâshya of Râmânujâcharya.
+This morning I received your last letter and that first volume of the Bhāshya of Rāmānujācharya.
 A few days ago I received another letter from you.
 Also I received a letter from Mr. Mani Iyer.
 I am doing well and going on in the same old rate.
 You mention about the lectures of Mr.
 Lund.
 I do not know who he is or where he is.
 He may be some one